albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### Can a constructor in a parent class call a method in a subclass?

 Yes, but that's a slippery and dangerous slope.
-The parent constructor executes before the child's properties are initialised and the constructor is executed.
+The parent constructor executes before the child's properties are initialised and the child's constructor is executed.
 This means that the child may have not been initialised yet and it may behave in an unexpected manner.

 Consider the following parent class